wintercooled/wintercooled.github.io/elements-code-tutorial/issuing-assets.md

 <div class="console-output">"tokenamount": 1.00000000,
 </div>

 Notice that the default "bitcoin" asset has a token hex but that the token amount is 0, meaning that it cannot be reissued.
+This can be changed by setting the "initialreissuancetokens" parameter to a non-zero amount when you first initliase a chain.

 Confirm the transaction: